m-motawea/VRP_Multi_Exec/README.md

 ```

 * in case you use `--password-promt` option or use `--keyfile`, you must remove the password value from this file
+* using the same target in multiple groups results in unexpected behaviour

 2- Variables file (optional): includes the variables which will be used to render the configuration file (if exists).
 It supports lists by separating values by “,” like the below “ifaces”.
 ```ini